Inspections and safety checks

 We need to check our fire evacuation procedures and systems as we have a duty to ensure that our residents and accommodation buildings are safe.
 If there was a fire in the accommodation (and we have had fires in the past) we need to make sure that only the building is damaged and that there is no risk to life.

 - activate the alarms (having notified our control room that this is a drill to make sure that the fire brigade are not called)

 - allow sufficient time to make sure that everyone leaves the building – the target time is four minutes

-- normally carry out drills early in the morning or early in the evening when the majority of residents are home
+- normally carry out drills early in the evening when the majority of residents are home.

 If all students evacuate the building effectively, we only need to do one drill.
 If there are problems or delays, we may need to re-test individual blocks at a later date.

 Monthly Fire Alarm Sound Tests